spacebanana420/tanuki/doc/recorder.md

 ## Supported platforms
 * Linux-based systems under x11 and pulseaudio
+* Windows
 * Any other system under x11 and pulseaudio (untested)

-Support for Windows, MacOS and other capture backends is on my plans but it is not implemented yet.
+Support for MacOS and other capture backends is on my plans but it is not implemented yet.

+Please note that support for Windows capture is experimental.
+It's implemented but untested.

 ## Configuration options: